For information on mapping crime data, please see our

-The bibliography is also available sorted by Publication Year
+The bibliography is also available sorted by Author

-This study used tables to create a comparison of selected Supplemental Homicide Reporting (SHR) data and NIBRS design elements and the expected effect on NIBRS missing data.
+This study used tables to create a comparison of selected SHR and NIBRS design elements and the expected effect on NIBRS missing data.
 The data used to conduct this study were from the 1999 SHR and the 1999 NIBRS; the cases examined were all murders and nonnegligent manslaughters.